romanejaquez/responsive-ui-flutter-workshop/step_02/instructions.md

 # Handling Multiple Screen Sizes

-With the increasing amount of devices coming into the market, we're getting to the point in which we're unable to keep up with their resolutions and sizes.
+With the increasing amount of devices coming into the market, it's getting to the point in which is hard to keep up with their resolutions and sizes.

 It would result not only cumbersome but impractical to create a version of our UI for each of the multiple platforms Flutter lets you publish your app.